-THIS HISTORIC B&B IS CURRENTLY UNDER RENOVATION … and will reopen for business in 2018.
+THIS HISTORIC B&B IS CURRENTLY UNDER RENOVATION … please check out these other Lynchburg Rentals.

 The Tolley House Bed and Breakfast is one of historic Lynchburg’s oldest antebellum homes.
 Its first owner, Lem Motlow, was Jack Daniel’s hardworking nephew who he turned the reigns of the Distillery over to in 1907.
 Lem Motlow is credited with bringing the Distillery back to this quaint town of Lynchburg, Tennessee following prohibition.

 The second owner of this home was Lem Motlow’s daughter, Lily Motlow Tolley, and her husband John Tolley, who many locals believe to have been the second master distillery for Jack Daniel’s Distillery.
 This home was then deeded to their son Lem Tolley, the 5th master distiller for Jack Daniel’s Distillery.
 Both Tolley men took great pride in the whiskey they made and the home they kept.
 It is this great tradition of pride and excellence we continue to uphold.

 The Tolley House is only one mile from Lynchburg’s town square, where guests can visit shops, tour Jack Daniel’s, have a bite to eat and take in the beauty of the historic town.